Katharine Kuharic: Later painting (2000– )

-In the 2010s, Kuharic returned to more personal concerns involving appearance, ambition, comfort, love, middle age and death.Brooks, Katherine.
-"13 Artists You Should Fall In Love With This Spring," The Huffington Post, March 12, 2015.
+In the 2010s, Kuharic returned to more personal concerns involving appearance, ambition, comfort, love, middle age and death.
 Her show "Pound of Flesh" (P.P.O.W., 2012) combined earlier themes of consumer excess with symbols and motifs representing weight loss and gain, nourishment, fertility, and self-reproach.
 The show's title work juxtaposed motifs of eggs, hollyhocks, songbirds and Weight Watchers frozen dinner packages, text repeated and configured into a sunrise or sunset, and graphic elements charting Kuharic's annual weight.
 In the show, "A Masque of Mercy" (Philip Slein, 2015), she presented intricate, allegorical paintings populated by psychedelic skeletons, bulldogs, cats, birds and flora that evoked both grief and the consolations of nature (e.g., The Nipple I Never Knew, 2015).
 During this period, she also produced the monumental, long-term project, "What Women Lost", which began with Hillary Clinton’s first failed presidential bid; its title references Betty Friedan’s assertion that while men accumulate power and money, women are busy losing weight in order to appear more attractive.
 The project involved a large-scale painting, forty-five individual portraits of the U.S. presidents, live performance painting, and video.